15 Things That Attract Rodents to Your Yard

 Photo Credit: Shutterstock

-Damaged fences also create a passage way for the pests since a fence may have a small section that is opened or may be torn.
-These are aspects that they will exploit to easily enter and exit unnoticed.
-One way of how to prevent the presence of pests is by checking your fence and if there are gaps repair them.
+Damaged fences also create a pathway for the pests since a fence may have a small section that is opened or may be torn.
+These are aspects that they will exploit to enter and exit unnoticed easily.
+One way to prevent pest infestations is by inspecting your fence and repairing any gaps.
 Maintenance of the fence can be reinforced by installing a rodent-proof barrier at the base of the fence.

 Nesting Materials